All About HomeKit 'Home Hubs'

-While Apple’s HomeKit has been designed to be easily accessible to the ordinary iPhone user, not having a permanent controlling device results in significant limitations to what can be done with the platform.
+While Apple’s HomeKit has been designed to be easily accessible to the ordinary iPhone user, not having a device providing permanent control results in significant limitations to what can be done with the platform.

 To get the best HomeKit experience, you need what Apple calls a ‘home hub’.
 This is an apple device that has a permanent presence in the home and can act as the base to ensure all your smart stuff works together.